LucasGdosR/snake-languages/optimalsnake/README.md

   ...
 ```

 Constant propagation is about finding variables which have a known value at a time, and replacing them for that value.
 That means variable names are important, as are "let declarations", and "set expressions".
 There are other tricky details, such as when different "set"s appear on conditional branches, and not propagating to a "while"'s condition something that is set in its body.
-I believe a different IR with SAS would be a nice fit for this case, and it might even allow to propagate constants after "set expressions":
+I believe a different IR with static single-assignment (SSA) would be a nice fit for this case, and it might even allow to propagate constants after "set expressions":
 ```
 let rec propagate_consts (e: expr) (st: (string * value) list) : expr * bool * (string * value) list =
   (* (let ((x 1) ...) ...) *)